 How to Write a Scholarship Essay

-College scholarship essays are part of many applications as a way for the scholarship committees to learn more about the candidates and their motivations.
+Writing a scholarship essay is a required part of many applications as a way for the scholarship committees to learn more about the candidates and their motivations.
 They have the power to make or break your scholarship application.
 Because of this, writing a scholarship essay can often seem stressful and daunting.